SadMap/three-star-bot/README.md

 # Upload a message with 3 star to specific channel
-This Discord bot will be upload messages with 3 stars to the channel you choose.
+This Discord bot will upload messages with 3 stars to the channel you choose.

 # Invite Me!
 If you don't want to add this codes to your own bot, you can use my bot.
 [Click here](discord.com/oauth2/authorize?client_id=718158817149583382&scope=bot&permissions=8) to invite bot to your Discord server.